-For all children with a DAF or an education, health and care plan an annual review will take place with all adults and relevant professionals involved with the child to review the needs and current level of support they are receiving.
+For all children with an education, health and care plan an annual review will take place with all adults and relevant professionals involved with the child to review the needs and current level of support they are receiving.

 What support do we have for you as a parent of a child with SEND?